REGULATIONS FOR ELECTION OF FELLOWS

 The proposer should ensure that the critical information required in the form is complete.
 The nominee should not send any information directly to the Academy.

 The proposer shall send the nomination paper to such other Fellow for his support who, in his opinion, will second the nominee.
 The nomination paper should be transmitted by one Fellow to another directly.
-After both the Fellows have affixed their signatures and also given their own remarks on the nominee’s suitability, the nomination paper shall be forwarded to the Executive Director during working hours so as to reach him not later than October 15.
-In case October 15 happens to be a Sunday, or a holiday the next working day will be the last valid date for receipt of nominations in the Academy.
+After both the Fellows have affixed their signatures and also given their own remarks on the nominee’s suitability, the nomination paper shall be forwarded to the Executive Director so as to reach not later than July 15.
+In case July 15 happens to be a Sunday, or a holiday the next working day will be the last valid date for receipt of nominations in the Academy.
 The particulars of the nomination paper shall be recorded with the date of receipt in a book to be kept for the purpose which will be read at the next meeting of the Council.

 3. Communication of Nominations: All communications in respect of the nomination shall be carried on with the proposer or the seconder.
 However for the purpose of updating information regarding the scientific achievements and publications, the Academy may correspond with nominee directly.

 4. List of Nominees: At the meeting of the Council at the time of the Anniversary General Meeting, a list of all persons whose nomination papers are valid in accordance with the provision of Regulation 6, shall be prepared according to the disciplines of the Sectional Committees without any reference to the dates of their nomination.
 The Council shall consider and send the list of eligible nominees to the concerned Sectional Committees for expression of opinion on the list of nominees referred to them.
 However, the nomination papers of any person for election on the basis of his work in any discipline not coming within the purview of any of existing Sectional Committees shall be considered by the Council at the time of selecting the persons for Fellowship without necessarily being referred to any Sectional Committee for its recommendations.